preda/gpuowl/README.md

 ## `worktodo.txt`
 The lines in `worktodo.txt` must be of one of these forms:
 * `70100200`
+* `PRP=1,2,77936867,-1,75,0`
+* `PRP=N/A,1,2,77936867,-1,75,0`
 * `PRP=FCECE568118E4626AB85ED36A9CC8D4F,1,2,77936867,-1,75,0`

-The first form indicates just the exponent to test, while the form starting with PRP indicates both the exponent and the assignment ID (AID) from PrimeNet.
+The first form indicates just the exponent to test, while the form starting with `PRP=` indicates the exponent and optionally the assignment ID (AID) from PrimeNet.
+The `PRPDC=` prefix can be used instead for PRP DC assignments.

 ## Usage
 * Get "PRP smallest available first time tests" assignments from GIMPS Manual Testing ( http://mersenne.org/ ).